 Face-to-face meetings are held in October.
 Each meeting is scheduled for a half day and members of Council, the Board of Education and the Board of Examiners meet for lunch provided by the Society.
 These committees also conduct a teleconference in March each year.

-The names of members of Executive and Council, as well as the Chair of the Board of Education and the Chief Examiner of the Board of Examiners, and the Editor of Cytoletter are listed in the ‘Contents’ page of Cytoletter each quarter and on this site.
+The names of members of Executive and Council, as well as the Board of Education and the Board of Examiners are listed in the ‘Contents’ page of Cytoletter each quarter and on this site.
 Communication with them can always be made through the national office.